 COVID-19 Response & Resources

 THANK YOU, for being a part of the AFE community, and for all your support for the students and families of Seattle Public Schools.
-We will continue to update this page with other resources as they come available, and welcome input from our community if you have ideas about how we can make a difference.
+We will continue to update this page with other resources as they come available, and welcome input from our community.

 Education Equity Fund